For the first time since NATO's founding, European allies are sending soldiers to Greenland in response to threats from Washington—not Moscow.

 "No one is thinking that any of the troops here could stop a US invasion if that happened," Al Jazeera's Rory Challands reported from Nuuk.
 "But it would make it more complicated, because these are now NATO allies who are coming here with their military personnel."

 Trump justified the Greenland push by citing Russian and Chinese threats to the island.
-Danish intelligence says no Chinese naval vessel has been spotted near Greenland in a decade.
+Danish Foreign Minister Lars Løkke Rasmussen told Fox News that according to Danish intelligence, no Chinese warship has been spotted near Greenland in a decade.
+Major General Andersen confirmed he has not seen any Russian or Chinese combat vessels in his two and a half years as Arctic commander.

 Why tariffs became the weapon

-The tariffs target the countries that sent troops.
+The tariffs target the countries that sent personnel to Greenland.
 Trump framed their deployment as "a very dangerous situation for the Safety, Security, and Survival of our Planet."

 Danish Foreign Minister Lars Løkke Rasmussen said the tariffs came "as a surprise" following what he called a "constructive meeting" with Vice President JD Vance and Secretary of State Marco Rubio just days earlier.